ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # SIMAP Requirements

-The SIMAP requirements were split into 3 groups, for different target audience:
+The SIMAP requirements are split into three groups for different target audience:

 * Operator requirement:
 : These are requirements collected from the operators, they are functional requirements derived from the operators'